German diaspora

-The German diaspora (Deutschstämmige, /de/) consists of German people and their descendants living outside of Germany.
+The German diaspora (Deutschstämmige, /de/) consists of German people and their descendants living outside of Central Europe.
 The term is used in particular to refer to the aspects of migration of German speakers from Central Europe to different countries around the world.
 This definition describes German as a sociolinguistic group as opposed to the national one since the emigrant groups came from different regions with diverse cultural practices and different varieties of German.
 For instance, the Alsatians and Hessians were often simply called "Germans" once they set foot in their new homelands.

 Terminology

 Volksdeutsche ("ethnic Germans") is a historical term which arose in the early 20th century and was used by the Nazis to describe ethnic Germans, without German citizenship, living outside of Nazi Germany, although many had been in other areas for centuries.
 During World War II, Hitler forbade the use of the term because it was being used in a derogatory way against the many ethnic Germans in the SS.
 It is used by many historians who either deliberately or innocently are unaware of its Nazi history.

 Auslandsdeutsche (adj. auslandsdeutsch) is a concept that connotes German citizens, regardless of which ethnicity, living abroad, or alternatively ethnic Germans entering Germany from abroad.
 Today, this means a citizen of Germany living more or less permanently in another country (including expatriates such as long-term academic exchange lecturers and the like), who are allowed to vote in the Republic's elections, but who usually do not pay taxes to Germany but in their resident states.
 In a looser but still valid sense, and in general discourse, the word is frequently used in lieu of the ideologically tainted term Volksdeutsche, denoting persons living abroad without German citizenship but defining themselves as Germans (culturally or ethnically speaking).